NicMcPhee/web-sockets-example/README.md

 ![](https://i.vgy.me/2dk1ws.png)

 You will then have the MongoDB server in the sidebar.
 You can explore the databases and collections here.
 You can click a record to view and edit it or right click it for other options like deleting.
-If you want to clear out and seed a database again you can delete the database from this interface and run the seed script again.
 You can also import JSON into the database right from this extension.

 ![](https://i.vgy.me/AWAUHw.png)